run-rx/rx/pip_readme.md

-# Welcome to rx!

 [rx](https://www.run-rx.com) is a command-line tool to make remote execution easy.
 It integrates with whatever tools you're currently using and gives you a long-running VM in the cloud that is kept in sync with your local machine.

-## Installation

-Install via pip:

-    pip install run-rx

-rx also requires rsync to run, make sure you have it installed:

-    which rsync

-If not, check out [its website](https://rsync.samba.org/download.html) or your favorite package manager to install.

 ## Usage